 Fiscal Management is the process of keeping an organization running efficiently within its allotted budget.
-Fiscal accountability in food service departments is imperative given the challenge of operating in a highly regulated environment, often with limited revenue, inadequate facilities, and the high personnel costs.
-Add in any shifts in the operational model from ready-to-serve foods to scratch-cooked meals, and meticulous fiscal management becomes even more crucial.
-With this knowledge, food service directors can lead with full transparency and accountability which enables them to make informed decisions when developing and growing their programs.
+Fiscal accountability in food service departments is imperative, especially given the challenge of operating in a highly regulated environment, often with limited revenue, inadequate facilities, and the high personnel costs.
+With shifts in the operational model to scratch-cooked meals, meticulous fiscal management becomes even more crucial.
+With this knowledge, food service directors can lead with full transparency and accountability, enabling them to make informed decisions when developing and growing their programs.

 District size can often determine the extent of the food service director’s fiscal management responsibilities.
-In smaller districts (those with fewer than 2,000 students), the accounting department may manage much of the food service budget and advise as needed on financial issues.
+In smaller districts (those with fewer than 2,499 students), the accounting department may manage much of the food service budget and advise as needed on financial issues.
 The district’s business manager may view food services simply as a line item without regard to the greater vision of the department’s impact on students’ well-being and the school community.
-For the food service director in a smaller district, envisioning a change of their food service department will require learning new processes and using tools for oversight that will enable them to make informed decisions pertaining to their fund.
-They will also need to be able to explain their plan to the business manager with adequate analysis as back-up.
+For the food service director in a smaller district, envisioning a change of their food service department will require learning new processes and using tools for oversight to make informed decisions.
+They must be able to explain their plan to the business manager with adequate analysis as back-up

-Trusted and effective calculation tools can help food services directors achieve proficiency in managing their funds.
+Trusted and effective calculation tools can help food services directors manage their funds efficiently.
 The ability to correlate statistics and make accurate projections allows the department to navigate through unforeseen changes and events, which may be internal to the department or extend to the overall district.
 These tools can create a common language for discussing changes and reorganization with the district administration and accounting department.
-We have seen that the most innovative districts are the ones that have a solid understanding of their bottom line and the ability to articulate how a robust food service is a vital part of the educational program.
+The most innovative districts have a thorough understanding of their bottom line and can articulate how a robust food service is a vital part of the educational program.

-The Management Tools & Resources page contains easy-to–use downloadable spreadsheets that can be used in conjunction with district-wide financial systems, Point-of-Sale software (POS—meal counts by eligibility used to claim reimbursement), and back-office software (back of the house software—recipe management, menu cycles, purchasing records, inventory, and production records).
+The Management Tools & Resources page contains easy-to–use, downloadable spreadsheets that can be used in conjunction with district-wide financial systems, Point-of-Sale software (POS—meal counts by eligibility used to claim reimbursement), and back-office software (back of the house software—recipe management, menu cycles, purchasing records, inventory, and production records).
 Very small districts that do not have any of the software mentioned above can use the Lunch Box tools as stand-alone management tools.
-All of these tools provide a bench mark for evaluating the progress and success of potential program changes such as instituting universal breakfast, centralizing production, labor shifts, or menu shifts to increase participation.
-The tools can also be used to create projections by developing “what if” scenarios for a full re-organization.
+All of these tools provide a benchmark to evaluate the progress and success of potential program changes such as universal breakfast, centralizing production, labor shifts, or menu shifts to increase participation.
+The tools can also be used to create projections by developing “what if” scenarios for shifts in labor assignment or a full reorganization.

 Labor costs generally account for 45-50% of a food service department’s budget.
-It is vital to accurately project this budget and to ensure that you have the correct staffing in place to produce quality meals in a timely manner.
-Most districts develop their personnel budgets with software that is tied to the payroll system.
-Typically, this software does not provide all of the information needed by the food service department to manage current personnel or to plan for future change; when planning any change to the department’s programs, food services must be able to forecast the staffing requirements for the changes and then monitor the results to see if the projections were accurate.
-The following Lunch Box labor cost tools help food services:
+However, depending on the location, minimum wage adjustments, and negotiated agreements, the percentage of labor expenditures can reach much higher.
+It is vital to accurately project this budget and ensure that you have the correct staffing in place to produce quality meals in a timely manner.
+Most districts develop their personnel budgets with software tied to the payroll system.
+Typically, this software does not provide all of the information needed by the food service department to manage current personnel or to plan for future change; when planning any change to the department’s programs, food services must be able to forecast the staffing requirements for the changes and then monitor the results.

 - Hours Assigned to Hours Worked Worksheet: A tracking tool to make sure hours worked are not exceeding hours assigned (budgeted).